olsen232/prospector/INSTRUCTIONS.md

 - You can zoom out to see further (see [Controls](#Controls)).
 - Replays now can undo mistakes (see [Replay Function](#Replay-Function))

-If you are 1989-level gifted, then just don't make use of these new features.
+If you like a challenge and you are 1989-level gifted, then just don't make use of these new features.

 ### Controls